 To reach the minimum 40 flight hours that a private pilot license requires, you can expect to fly 4 hours per day.
 This won’t all be in one go, but usually in 2-3 flights a day.

 At around 40 hours, you will take the check ride with an FAA examiner

 You’ll likely be flying a Cessna 152, Cessna 172, Piper Archer, or similar airplane.

-It’s largely expected that you will have already passed the written test required for a PPL.
+It’s largely expected that you will have already enrolled in an online ground school and have passed the written test required for a PPL.